Other Settings tab, you configure optional

 - If you plan to use the e-mail response feature in

-Windows Domain (NTCR) authentication, you must specify an
+Windows Authentication, you must specify an application in

-application in IIS with anonymous authentication here.
-For more information,
+IIS with anonymous authentication.
+For more information, refer to

 Notification Server Options.